ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 ## Architectural Overview

 The application employs the Chain of Responsibility design pattern to process inputs through a series of handlers.
 Each handler in the chain is responsible for a specific type of task, such as downloading YouTube videos, transcribing audio, summarizing text, or handling files from local file system or Amazon S3.
 This pattern provides flexibility in processing and allows for easy customization of the processing pipeline.
+It has been enhanced with dynamic handler discovery using Factory pattern to automatically identify and instantiate handlers as needed, significantly simplifying the extension and customization of the processing pipeline.

 ### AWS Services Used